tiagojsag/playbook/guidelines/slack-guidelines.md

 Join project related channels if you are interested in keeping up with updates from those teams.
 Depending on the project or the cycle moment of the project other project related channels might be created and any decision carried out inside reported back to the main project channel.

--   `#Project-name-channel`: Debriefing from client meetings, broadcasting outcomes from meetings, discussions on the wide scope of the project live here.
+-   `#<Project name>-channel`: Debriefing from client meetings, broadcasting outcomes from meetings, discussions on the wide scope of the project live here.

--   `#Project-name-dev`: The different team members should ask for information to other members in this channel, the day to day teamwork happens here.
+-   `#<Project name>-dev`: The different team members should ask for information to other members in this channel, the day to day teamwork happens here.

--   `#Project-name-<fa>`: Large projects with several people from the same functional area might have a subchannel to carry out discussions.
+-   `#<Project name>-<fa>`: Large projects with several people from the same functional area might have a subchannel to carry out discussions.
 The #project-name-channel must be updated with updates and decisions.

 ### Social Channels (not an exhaustive list)

--   Thematic: `books`, `#gamez`, `#music`, `#pets`, `#run`
+-   Thematic: `#books`, `#gamez`, `#music`, `#pets`, `#run`

 -   Geographic: `#madrizz`, `#uk-crew`, `#portugal`